 15 Mar 2017–03 Sept 2017

-Detours is an exhibition about people in forced displacement.
-Here you can laugh and cry, experience for yourself the refugee’s abiding sense of loss and desperation, and observe how, at first glance, the ravages of wartime bombing can also possess a strange kind of beauty.
+Detours is an exhibition about people who find themselves forcibly displaced from their homes.
+Here you can laugh and cry, experience for yourself the refugees’ abiding sense of loss and desperation, and observe how, at first glance, the ravages of wartime bombing can also possess a strange kind of beauty.

 One thing they all share is that they have escaped the bombs.
 They are safe, but still feel trapped.
 They have lost their homeland and their dreams for the future.
 Their lives have taken a detour.